steffenmueller4/steffenmueller4.github.io/_posts/2020-12-30-duplicity-on-raspberry-pi-from-source.md

 layout: post
 date:   2020-12-30 16:30:36 +0530
 title: "Backups on AWS S3 with Duplicity built from source on a Raspberry Pi"
-categories: Backup HowTo
+categories: Backup HowTo Raspberry-Pi
 published: false
 ---
 Recently, my Raspberry Pi and the attached hard drive crashed.
 Both, I am using as a network attached storage for storing a lot of my data.
 Fortunately, I was able to restore most of the data.
-As a lesson-learned from this, I started to look out for a backup solution for my freshly set up Raspberry Pi.
+As a lesson-learned from that incident, I started to look out for a backup solution for my freshly set up Raspberry Pi.

-This post is my HowTo about setting up backups on AWS S3 with [Duplicity](http://duplicity.nongnu.org/) on my Raspberry Pi based on Raspbian Buster built from source.
+This post is my howto setting up backups on AWS S3 with [Duplicity](http://duplicity.nongnu.org/) on my Raspberry Pi based on Raspbian Buster built from source.

-# The Requirements
+# Requirements

 My requirements for the backup solution were:
   * The backups should be automatable.